Health professionals want to see you, so don’t delay if you notice any unexplained symptoms or need to get up to date on cancer screening.

 Cancer information

-Learn more about blood cancer
+Learn more about lung screening

 Find a health professional

-Over 90 per cent of all bowel cancers can be successfully treated if found early.
-People aged 50-74 will receive a free bowel screening test in the mail every two years from the Australian Government.
 It’s important for everyone to be aware of bowel cancer symptoms and to speak to a doctor if you notice any symptoms, especially if you have a family history of bowel cancer.

 Find a health professional

-Over 90 per cent of all bowel cancers can be successfully treated, if found early.
 It’s important for everyone to be aware of symptoms and don’t delay speaking to a doctor if you notice them.
 It’s also important to speak to a doctor if you have a family history of bowel cancer.

 Find a health professional

 Over 90 per cent of all bowel cancers can be successfully treated, if found early.
-If you're aged 50-74, you will receive a free bowel screening test in the mail every two years from the Australian Government.
+If you're aged 50 to 74, you will receive a free bowel screening test in the mail every two years from the Australian Government.
 Don’t delay, make sure you’re up to date with bowel cancer screening.
 It’s quick, easy and can be done from home.
 If you notice any symptoms, even if your last screening test was normal, speak to a doctor.

 Find a health professional